KaotoIO/kaoto.io/content/docs/installation/_index.md

 You can find more information on how to get started on the [wiki page of the VS Code Kaoto project](https://github.com/KaotoIO/vscode-kaoto/wiki/Getting-started).

-{{% callout note %}}
-Red Hat provides an [Extension Pack for Apache Camel](https://marketplace.visualstudio.com/items?itemName=redhat.apache-camel-extension-pack) which bundles extensions that might be useful for working with Apache Camel based integrations.
-While Kaoto itself works standalone, this extension pack can add some additional useful extensions that complement Kaoto.
-{{% /callout %}}

 ## Using Docker

 The only pre-requisite is to have [docker installed](https://docs.docker.com/get-docker/).